Job Chapter 13

 A proverb meaning “why should I anxiously desire to save my life?”
 Like an animal who holds its prey in its mouth to preserve it or a man who holds in his hand what he wants to secure, Job could try to preserve his life, but that was not his motive.

 Job was saying that the words that come from his mouth might devour him.
-He realized also, that he is taking his very life in his hands when he spoke to God, but he was willing to take that chance.
+He realized also, that he is taking his very life in his hands when he speaks to God, but he was willing to take that chance.
 Frankly it could not be worse for Job than it already was.